scottcarver/wp-withagency/docs/reference/tools.md

 Though there are many options, we still rely primarily on Gulp for compiling css and javascript.
 We're deploying code automatically through Pipelines/Buddy/Netlify.

 ### WordPress CLI
 It's recommended that you install and manage WordPress using the CLI commands when possible.
-Anything you can do in the admin, you can do with the CLI, and the "wp pollinate" command line tools build ontop of WP-CLI.
+Anything you can do in the admin, you can do with the CLI, and the "wp withagency" command line tools build ontop of WP-CLI.
 This will allow you to ```install core``` and quickly configure the site with ```wp core config``` - When creating the initial admin username, use your first name.
 Do not use usernames like "Admin","Sitemaster", etc.

 <br /><hr />